Ross Matiscik: Professional career

 Matiscik was signed by the Jacksonville Jaguars as an undrafted free agent on April 26, 2020.
 He made the 53-man roster out of training camp, beating out incumbent long snapper Matthew Orzech.
 Matiscik made his NFL debut on September 13, 2020, in the season opener against the Indianapolis Colts.

 On April 29, 2022, Matiscik signed a five-year, $5.965 million contract extension with the Jaguars through the 2026 season.

 On January 3, 2024, Matiscik was selected to his first Pro Bowl.
 For his efforts in 2023, he was also selected as a member of the All-Pro First Team by the NFL Players Association and the Associated Press.
 Matiscik led the league in total tackles (8) among long snappers for the 2023 season, recorded a forced fumble and fumble recovery, and has never had a bad snap since his NFL debut.

-He was named to his second consecutive Pro Bowl and NFLPA All-Pro First-Team following the 2024 season.
+Matiscik was named to his second consecutive Pro Bowl and NFLPA All-Pro First-Team following the 2024 season.
+He was subsequently named to his third Pro Bowl on December 23, 2025.

+On June 17, 2026, Matiscik signed a two-year, $3.8 million contract extension with the Jaguars, making him the league's highest-paid long snapper.